Header photo by Marie Whitten Tropeano

 Additional details about Test Track

 The top car speed is 65 mph, but it can feel faster since you’re in an open car.
 There’s one moment where it looks like you’ll crash through a wall, but of course you don’t.
-There’s also a “close call” with a truck that looks like it’s going to hit you head on.
+Also, there’s a “close call” with a truck that looks like it’s going to hit you head on.
 There are a wide variety of light effects, including lightning.
-There’s a bright light when your photo is taken just before you’re about to crash through the wall.
+A bright light happens when your photo is taken just before you’re about to crash through the wall.

 Since part of the ride is outdoors, they’ll shut it down if there’s lightning within 5 miles.
 If a thunderstorm threatens, you may wish to skip this attraction and come back another time.